 Usually, WordPress is pretty good about giving you information regarding certain errors.
 But sometimes, it can be a little cryptic.
 For instance, «Are you sure you want to do this?» is anything less than descriptive.

 So, what can you do to fix errors like these in WordPress?
 The problem is the lack of information WordPress gives you.
-Which means you’ll need to do a bit of troubleshooting in WordPress to fix your specific problem.
+This means you’ll need to do a bit of troubleshooting in WordPress to fix your specific problem.

 Today, I’ll show you nine methods you can try to fix the «are you sure you want to do this» error in WordPress.

 Some of these are pretty basic and can help fix a lot of different problems on your website.

 Why Do You Get, «Are You Sure You Want to Do This?» Error

 Unfortunately, there are several things that can cause the error to occur.
 Everything from security layer keys to protect WordPress to hackers gaining control of the site can cause this message to appear.